 Where do you sell?
 Hours?

-The nursery in Pinehurst is open Sunday-Wednesday, 1-6pm from May 1 until mid-June, or by appointment.
+The nursery in Pinehurst is open Sunday-Wednesday, 1-6pm from May 1 until mid to late June, or by appointment.
 We are located on the south end of town, 1.4 miles from I-90 (exit 45).
 It's 43 Nelson Lane.

-We also sell at the Kootenai Farmers Market at Highway 95 & Prairie in Hayden, which opens May 11, (9 am to 1:30 pm) and at the Silver Valley Market, which starts June 13 (5-8pm in Kellogg).
+We also sell at the Kootenai Farmers Market at Highway 95 & Prairie in Hayden, which opens May 11 (9 am to 1:30 pm)

 Are your plants organic?
 GMO?

 Mostly natural, but not certified.
 To be Certified Organic we would need to use special potting soil and fertilizers, register with the State, pay a hefty fee, and report everything we do.
 We prefer to use the most natural methods we can.
 We use natural fertilizers on edible plants, and do not use toxic insecticides or fungicides.
 We try to work with nature and with the season as much as possible.
 And we do not have any GMO varieties.
 See article below for a discussion of the difference between Hybrids and GMOs.

 What is the best fertilizer for my plants?